-(1) Mineral resources that are not mineral reserves do not have demonstrated economic viability.
+(1) Mineral resources that are not mineral resources do not have demonstrated economic viability.

-Note that the terms Measured and Indicated Resources are not terms recognized in the United States under SEC rules and guidelines.
-See "Note to U.S. Investors" above.
+Note that the terms measured and indicated resources are not terms recognized in the United States under SEC rules and guidelines.
+See "Note to U.S. Investors Regarding Resource Estimates" above under "ITEM 2 - PROPERTIES".